microsoft/CCF/doc/audit/ledger.rst

 The serialised transactions follow the 8-byte offset, as described in :ref:`audit/ledger:Transaction Format`.

-.. note:: A completed ledger file always ends on a signature transaction.
+.. note:: A complete ledger file always ends on a signature transaction.

 Transaction Format
 ------------------